ehotinger/ehotinger/README.md

-### Hey!
+### Hey, I'm Eric!

-I'm Eric and I'm currently a Principal Engineer at AWS, working on Amazon Redshift.
+I'm a Principal Engineer at Amazon Web Services (AWS) working on Amazon Redshift.

 I talk about distributed systems & computing.
 Outside of GitHub, you can follow me here: